 Disciplinary responses to workplace misconduct

-While gross misconduct should usually result in an employee being immediately fired, lesser offenses can instead trigger a standardized warning process.
+While gross misconduct can result in an employee immediately being fired, some offenses go through a standardized warning process before an employee is dismissed from their position.
 Common disciplinary responses to misconduct in the workplace include:

-Managers commonly give employees a verbal warning before officially going on the record to report misconduct, meaning they talk to the offending employee to explain company policy, then create an improvement plan if relevant.
+Managers commonly give employees a verbal warning before officially going on the record to report misconduct.
+They talk to the offending employee to explain company policy and create an improvement plan if relevant.
 A verbal warning alerts employees that there is an issue and gives them a chance to correct it.
-Some employees may not even realize they have committed misconduct; a verbal warning helps them address the behavior.
+Some people may not even realize they have committed misconduct and a verbal warning helps them address the behavior.

 Written warnings are the common next step after verbal warnings if employee behavior does not change.
 Written warnings are more serious and should be filed in an employee’s records.
-In the written warning, explain the employee’s behavior or actions and what policy they violated, then state the next steps you’ll take if the behavior continues.
-It’s up to you to determine how many written warnings you’ll give before proceeding to direct consequences.
-It’s also a good idea to have the employee sign and date the written warning; this way, should the situation continue to escalate, you have a record showing that the employee understood the consequences for continued inappropriate behavior.
+In the written warning, explain the employee’s behavior or actions and what policy they violated.
+Then share the next steps you’ll take if the behavior continues.
+Employers determine how many written warnings they’ll give before proceeding to direct consequences.

 Employees can also be put on a probation period where their actions are closely monitored by their employer.
 They may have to sign a form acknowledging why they’re on probation.
 Probation typically lasts for 60 or 90 days, and can be subject to extension if an employee doesn’t show improvement.

-You can also suspend employees from a specific project, remove certain privileges, or even suspend them from coming to the workplace entirely.
+You can also suspend employees from a project, remove certain privileges or even put them on suspension.
 If you are suspending an employee during an investigation, explain what your expectations are while they’re suspended.
-They may have to meet with human resources or complete certain kinds of work from different locations.
+They may have to meet with human resources or be required to stay away from the workplace.

 Firing an employee is usually the last resort for employers trying to correct a behavioral issue.
 In cases of gross misconduct, dismissing the employee may be the only appropriate action for your business.
 Document how you informed the employee of their termination and file it with HR.